Spotlight Lucky 15: four horses to back on Wednesday

 - Nap of the day: best horse racing tips for the day's six meetings

+- The Punt Acca: Richard Russell's three horse racing tips from Lingfield, Leicester and Naas on Wednesday

-- Yarmouth Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool
+- Leicester Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed pool

 - Wednesday's free racing tips: six horses to consider putting in your multiple bets